bbennett80/birdnetlib/docs/api.md

 print(recording.detections)
 ```

-It is also possible annotate the detection if the species is on the predicted list for that location and date.
-Using `is_predicted_for_location_and_date` will annotate rather than filter.
+It is also possible to annotate each detection — rather than filter — based on whether the species is predicted to occur at the specified location and date.
+Setting `return_all_detections` enables this behavior.

 ```python
 from birdnetlib import Recording